Table of Contents

 Process interface handling

 When process modules are integrated into other workspaces or whole processes or single elements are copied into new workspaces, the creation of process interfaces is now solely controlled through workspace collections.
 Only processes in any workspace collection of the current workspace are being searched for potential process interface target elements.
 If a target is found in multiple workspaces, multiple interfaces are being created.
-If a workspace is not contained in any workspace collection, no process interfaces will be created.
+If a workspace is updated that is not contained in any workspace collection, no process interfaces will be created.

 As a result, process interface creation should be much more consistent, transparent, and easier to control.